-CHAPTER FOUR THE STAFF
+CHAPTER FOUR - THE STAFF

-Today, the social work department at Bellevue Hospital includes within its ranks well over 100 professionally trained and duly licensed social workers.
-All have graduated from schools of social work and are recognized as social workers by the patients, health care professionals, the hospital and the public.
-Indeed, the idea of the social work department having no social workers is so strange and ludicrous as to provoke laughter or at least a wink and a patronizing smile from those who know better.
-Yet there was a time when the duties of a social worker were performed not by professional social workers, as they are today, but exclusively by nurses.
+Today the Bellevue Hospital social work department is staffed with over one hundred professionally trained and duly licensed social workers.
+Yet at the time of its founding, and for decades after, the duties of a social worker were performed not by professional social workers, but exclusively by nurses.
 Bellevue's first director of social services, Mary E. Wadley, was a public school nurse.
-In fact, the history of nursing and social work is so closely intertwined that one cannot be discussed without mentioning the other.
+Indeed, the history of nursing and social work is so closely intertwined that one cannot be discussed without mentioning the other.

 For much of Bellevue's history there was no professional nursing staff.
 The care of the patients was entrusted to male and female prisoners from the penitentiary who, according to one account, were mostly rough and rude characters, the dregs of the worse element in a rapidly growing city.
 The majority of them, too, were foreigners.
 The patients always had one continuous grievance against the nurses.
-Whisky and spirits seldom reached their bedsides.1 ward was 60 to 70 percent.
+Whisky and spirits seldom reached their bedsides.1

+The patients who suffered the most were the female patients waiting to give birth.
+At one point, the death rate for women confined in the maternity ward was 60 to 70 percent.
 The cause of death was septicemia.
 One commentator observed: "It was almost a sentence of death to become a mother at that institution [Bellevue]."
-Subsequently the maternity department was moved to Blackwell's Island (later known as Welfare Island, today known as Roosevelt Island) where the women were temporarily sheltered in tents and then in isolated pavilions; there the death rate dropped to almost nothing.2 (However, according to another account, after the maternity ward was moved to Blackwell's Island, the project was abandoned, and the obstetrics department was moved to a building on East 26th Street in Manhattan, which became known as the Emergency Hospital.)3
+After the maternity department was moved to Blackwell's Island (later known as Welfare Island, today known as Roosevelt Island) where the women were temporarily sheltered in tents and then in isolated pavilions, the death rate dropped to almost nothing.2 (However, according to another account, after the maternity ward was moved to Blackwell's Island, the mortality rate soon exceeded that at Bellevue Hospital, the project was abandoned, and the obstetrics department was moved to a building on East 26th Street in Manhattan, which became known as the Emergency Hospital.)3